xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

     Input: Legacy PQ/SRO, Missing Identifiers

     Output: None (is just a chunk of code that can be copied into new queries using Legacy PQ/SRO)

+13. Multiple Sclerosis Severity Score (MSSS)

+    Scores and transforms all MSSS scores (per MSQIL guide) for the PROMOTE project

+    Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers, Covid Longitudinal

+    Output: CSV file of all MSSS scores for PROMOTE participants, histogram of all total MSSS scores, histogram of all transformed MSSS scores